Fundaciongrupoal/copyrightly.io/README.md

 an upgrade by the proxy admin.
 Then, that the proxy admin cannot use the proxy to call the proxied *Manifestations* contract, required for security reasons.
 Finally, that *Manifestations* cannot be re-initialized (it has been already initialized during the initial deployment migration).
-This behavior is required to make *Manifestations* upgradable and inherited by extending *Initializable*.
+This behaviour is required to make *Manifestations* upgradable and inherited by extending *Initializable*.

 [manifestations_upgradeability.test.js](test/manifestations_upgradeability.test.js)
 ```